inkyblackness/ss-specs/README.md

 Start reading with the [main page](index.md) (the index).

+If you would like to contribute to the documentation, please consider [the guidelines](CONTRIBUTING.md).

 ## Status
 The content of this documentation supersedes the information available from TSSHP (the [ss-specs.txt](http://tsshp.cvs.sourceforge.net/viewvc/tsshp/tsshp/doc/ss-specs.txt?view=markup) file).
 In some instances, this documentation even provides more accurate descriptions.

 The format of all raw media content is described, with the exception of a few unknown fields.
 The same counts for the game objects.
 See the [issue list](https://github.com/inkyblackness/ss-specs/issues) for an overview about what is still actively analyzed.
+With the release of the original source (see credits below), many so far unknown things can be clarified.

 Currently not in scope of this documentation project are music files (See [here for details](other/Music.md)) and the Macintosh release.